 9. Arena Cobra Tri Swipe Mirror Goggle

-There are few things more frustrating than having your goggles fog up while you’re in the middle of something.
-These goggles are designed to avoid having to deal with that problem ever again!
+There are few things more frustrating than having your goggles fog up while you’re in the middle of a swim.
+Stopping to clear your goggles over and over again really puts a hurt on your time.
+Arena Cobra Tri-Swipe goggles are designed to avoid having to deal with that problem ever again!

 Their unique Swipe Anti-Fog technology makes it easy to avoid fogging by simply swiping the internal lens 5 times with your finger while they’re in the water.